taed2-2526q1-gced-upc/M4chineOps/docs/model_card.md

 This model should not be used in high-stakes or real-world decision-making contexts such as:

-- Detection of novel or advanced deepfake techniques not included in the training dataset (e.g., more recent GAN- or diffusion-based methods).
+- **Detection of novel or advanced deepfake techniques** not included in the training dataset.
-- Low-quality or highly compressed videos, where artifacts may mislead the model and increase false positives/negatives.
+- **Low-quality or highly compressed videos**, where artifacts may mislead the model and increase false positives/negatives.
-- Generalization to all video platforms (e.g., TikTok, Instagram, short-form media), since the model was only trained on YouTube-based FaceForensics++ content.
+- **Generalization to all video platforms** (e.g., TikTok, Instagram, short-form media), since the model was only trained on YouTube-based content.

 ## Bias, Risks, and Limitations